-2. Under the laws of your jurisdiction, what law governs the proprietary aspects of a security interest (that is, the formalities required to protect a security interest in Collateral against competing claims) granted by the Security Collateral Provider under each Security Document (for example, the law of the jurisdiction of incorporation or organisation of the Security Collateral Provider, the jurisdiction where the Collateral is located, or the jurisdiction of location of the Secured Party's Intermediary in relation to Collateral in the form of indirectly held securities)?
+2. Under the laws of your jurisdiction, what law governs the proprietary aspects of a security interest (that is, the formalities required to protect a security interest in Collateral against competing claims) granted by the Security Collateral Provider under each Security Document (for example, the law of the jurisdiction of incorporation or organisation of the Security Collateral Provider, the jurisdiction where the Collateral is located, or the jurisdiction of location of the Securities)?
 What factors would be relevant to this question?
-Where the location (or deemed location) of the Collateral is the determining factor, please briefly describe the principles governing such determination under the law of your jurisdiction with respect to the different types of Collateral.
-In particular, please describe how the laws of your jurisdiction apply to each form in which securities Collateral may be held under (x) the Non-IM Security Documents pursuant to assumption (i) above; (y) the IM Security Documents pursuant to assumption (n) above; and (z) the arrangements described in assumption (o) above.
+Where the location (or deemed location) of the Collateral is the determining factor, please briefly describe the principles governing such determination under the law of your jurisdiction apply to each form in which securities Collateral may be held under (x) the Non-IM Security Documents pursuant to assumption (i) above; (y) the IM Security Documents pursuant to assumption (o) above.